Ashley Highfield: Career

 At the time of his appointment to the BBC he was the youngest ever member of the organisation's Executive Board.
 His department was responsible for the BBC's internet presence - bbc.co.uk, interactive TV - BBC Red Button, mobile services, the BBC's technology portfolio and the BBC's Archive.
 At the BBC, Highfield claimed £47,000 in expenses between 2004 and 2009, while on a salary of £466,000; this included a subscription to Sky and two iPods.

 It was announced on 14 April 2008 that Highfield had been appointed the CEO of Project Kangaroo.
 Kangaroo was a joint venture between BBC, ITV & Channel 4 offering an internet-based one stop shop for all TV programmes on-demand, which was halted by the Competition Commission.
 He left the project in November 2008, to work for Microsoft.
 He was UK Managing Director of Microsoft (Consumer & Online), responsible for Windows Mobile, MSN, Hotmail, Windows Live/Instant Messenger and Bing.

 Highfield was appointed CEO of Johnston Press in 2011.
 In his first full year, Highfield earned a £400,000 salary, with bonuses and pension contributions of £301,000.

 In his first year the company reduced its workforce by almost a quarter as Highfield dealt with a legacy of massive debt.
 In May 2014 JP secured a significant refinancing deal to help put the company on a secure financial footing.

+During this time in news publishing, Highfield launched the highly successful pan-industry digital advertising platform, 1XL, in collaboration with Scott Gill of Mediaforce.